Published: 2026-05-23

 3. Keep It Updated

-- If you learn something new or something changes, update.
+- If you learn something new or something changes, update it.

 - Use the date under the page title to keep track of the latest version.

-- (2).
-The table of contents comes later after you've written the raw notes.
+- The table of contents comes later after you've written the main bulk of what you need.

 The OneNote Template